ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Fail realm {#fail-realm}

-A **fail realm** is a set of [fail domains](#fail-domain) that may fail concurrently.
+A **fail realm** is a set of [fail domains](#fail-domain) that are likely to fail simultaneously.
+The correlated failure of two [VDisks](#vdisk) within the same fail realm is more probable than that of two VDisks from different fail realms.

-An example of a fail realm is hardware located in the same data center that may fail as a result of a natural disaster.
+An example of a fail realm is a set of hardware located in the same [data center or availability zone](#regions-az) that can all fail together due to a natural disaster, major power outage, or similar event.

-A [storage group](#storage-group) is a set of [VDisks](#vdisk) combined into one or more **Fail realms**.
-So technically a Fail realm contains one or more [Fail domains](#fail-domain).
-The correlated failure of two VDisks within the same Fail realm is more likely than that of two VDisks from different Fail realms.

-A Fail realm usually corresponds to the physical concept of a data center or Availability Zone (AZ).

 #### Fail domain {#fail-domain}

-A **fail domain** is a set of hardware that may fail concurrently.
+A **fail domain** is a set of hardware that may fail simultaneously.
+The correlated failure of two [VDisks](#vdisk) within the same fail domain is more probable than the failure of two VDisks from different fail domains.
+In the case of different fail domains, this probability is also affected by whether these domains belong to the same [fail realm](#fail-realm) or not.

-For example, a fail domain includes disks of the same server (as all server disks may be unavailable if the server PSU or network controller is down).
-A fail domain also typically includes servers located in the same server rack (as the entire hardware in the rack may be unavailable if there is a power outage or some issue with the network hardware in the same rack).
+For example, a fail domain includes disks on the same server, as all server disks may become unavailable if the server's PSU or network controller fails.
+A fail domain also typically includes servers located in the same server rack, as all the hardware in the rack may become unavailable if there is a power outage or an issue with the network hardware in the same rack.
+Thus, the typical fail domain corresponds to a server rack if the [cluster](#cluster) is configured to be rack-aware, or to a server otherwise.

-Any domain failure is handled automatically, without shutting down the system.
+Domain failures are handled automatically by {{ ydb-short-name }} without shutting down the cluster.

-A [Fail realm](#fail-realm) contains one or more **Fail domains**.
-The correlated failure of two [VDisks](#vdisk) within the same Fail domain is more likely than that of two VDisks from different Fail domains.

-A Fail domain usually corresponds to a [server rack](#rack) or a physical server concept.

 #### Distributed storage channel {#channel}